Martin Crowe RIP: He was a crowd pleaser & deep thinker!

-Crowe's body of work which consisted of 10,000-plus international runs made him New Zealand's greatest batsman
+Martin Crowe was one of cricket's most elegant batsmen, and one of its deepest thinkers; his body of work which consisted of 10,000-plus international runs made him New Zealand's greatest batsman

 London: Martin Crowe was one of cricket's most elegant batsmen, and one of its deepest thinkers.